 This little spray area is perfect for little kids that want to splash.

 Don’t Forget to Play Here in the Winter!

 The Children’s Garden is open year round.
 Often, activities are planned outdoors in the children’s garden – check their website for a schedule.

 You can even visit on a Tuesday evening (they stay open late on Tuesdays) to play outside in the treehouse.
 It’s all lit up, making it that much more magical.
 Bundle up and let’s play!

 Michigan’s Farm Garden

-The Farm Garden is an 1880’s replica farmhouse where you can ring the bell, pump water and rock on the porch in a rocking chair.
-There’s a barn to explore and play I Spy for old farm tools, and lots of super cute sculptures of farm animals.
+The Frederik Meijer Gardens Farm Garden is an 1880’s replica farmhouse where you can ring the bell, pump water, and rock on the porch in a rocking chair.
+There’s a barn to explore and play I Spy for old farm tools and lots of super cute sculptures of farm animals.

-In summertime the farm garden often hosts activities and old fashioned games for kids on special days.
+In the summertime, the farm garden often hosts activities and old-fashioned games for kids on special days.